 Though NICS does have access to a large number of disqualifying mental health records, an unknown number still aren’t reported.
 In the case of John Houser, the gunman who opened fire in a Lafayette, Louisiana, movie theater, a judge considered his severe mental health problems in 2008, but doctors did not recommend that Houser be involuntarily committed, and even if they had, Georgia law would have required the purging of any records of that commitment by 2013, before he purchased his gun.

 9. Illegal/Unlawful Alien: 18,023

 NICS holds more records on illegal/unlawful aliens than any other type of prohibited purchaser — more than 6.3 million — even though these denials are rare compared to those for purchasers convicted of crimes.
-A purchaser does not, however, need to be a U.S. citizen to pass a background check: The FBI allows sales to foreigners legally in the country, so long as they are a permanent resident, have come legally without a visa and meet residency requirements, or have a visa and a hunting or sporting license.
+A purchaser does not, however, need to be a American citizen to pass a background check: The FBI allows sales to foreigners who are legally in the country, so long as they are a permanent resident, have come legally without a visa and meet residency requirements, or have a visa and a hunting or sporting license.